KennaSecurity/toolkit/tasks/connectors/whitesource/readme.md

 To run this task, you need the following information from Whitesource:

-1. Whitesource user key.
+1. Whitesource user key
-2. Whitesource token for organization, product, or project.
+2. Whitesource token for organization, product, or project
-3. Whitesource API base URL.
+3. Whitesource API base URL

 ## Command Line